xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractlistingtypebase/filename.md

+Optional filename attribute for the listing source.

 ## Signature

 ```typescript
 filename?: string | undefined;
 ```

+## Remarks

+Specifies the original filename of the source code when the listing represents content from a specific file.
+This attribute assists in providing context and navigation capabilities within the generated documentation.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>